QuanHaHQuan/MLSMOTE/README.md

 # MLSMOTE
-This is a test implementation for the python version of multi-label imbalanced learning algorithm MLSMOTE.
+This is a test implementation for the python version of multi-label imbalanced learning algorithm Multi label Synthetic Minority Over-sampling Technique (MLSMOTE).

 Here is a very simple using example for the code.